-The incredible talent of the goldsmiths of Valenza allowed the realization, of Pablo Picasso's masterpiece Don Quixote, a unique jewel of its kind.
+The incredible talent of the Valenza goldsmiths in Italy allowed the realization of Pablo Picasso's masterpiece Don Quixote, a unique jewel of its kind.

-Why not transform an artist's sketch Pablo Picasso in a jewel?
+Why not transform the masterpiece of an artist like Pablo Picasso into a piece of jewelry?

-This jewel is nothing more than the result of the extraordinary hands of a goldsmith with undoubtedly peculiar skills in the setting of precious stones.
-His name is Marco Bortolin and he made the jewel in question, in 18 carat gold set with 1852 diamonds.
-And it is precisely the setting that makes the style of the jewel of an exceptional beauty.
-Marco's skill can be perceived from fact that he made the 1852 holes for diamonds by hand precise and quality.
-This allowed the use of 8-gauge diamonds veneers, a very rare diamond cut nowadays.
-The Don Quixote is a unique pride; the purpose is to be handed down from mother to daughter, to keep alive the memory of a authentic and exceptional work of Valencian goldsmiths.
+This piece of jewelry is nothing but the result of the extraordinary hands of a goldsmith who undoubtedly has special skills in setting precious stones.
+His name is Marco Bortolin, and he has set this piece of jewelry in 18-karat gold with 1852 diamonds.
+And it is precisely the setting that makes the style of the jewelry of exceptional beauty.
+Marco's skill is shown in the fact that he made the 1852 holes for the diamonds with precise handwork and the highest quality.
+This allowed for the use of 8-cut diamonds, a very rare diamond cut these days.
+The Don Quixote represents pride passed down from mother to daughter to keep the memory of the authentic and exceptional work of Valencian goldsmiths alive.